FlowerSuNa/Ad_Tracking_Project/01_EDA.md

 <br>

-## Draws a time series of downloaded click time and attributed time
+## Draw a time series of downloaded click time and attributed time

 ```python
 temp1 = train['is_attributed']